+Orthopedic and prosthetic devices (continued) You pay

+High Option Standard Option

+Not covered All charges All charges

+Penile prosthetics

+• Wigs

+Arch supports and foot orthotics

+Heel pads and heel cups

+• Orthopedic and corrective shoes unless attached to a brace

-Durable medical equipment (DME) You pay High Option Standard Option Durable medical equipment (DME) is equipment and supplies that: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 50% of the Plan allowance and any difference Non-PPO: 50% of the Plan allowance and any difference 2.
-Are medically necessary; between our allowance and the between our allowance and the Are primarily and customarily used only for a medical purpose; billed amount billed amount 4.
-Are generally useful only to a person with an illness or injury; 5.
-Are designed for prolonged use; and 6.
-Serve a specific therapeutic purpose in the treatment of an illness or injury.
+Durable medical equipment (DME)

+Durable medical equipment (DME) is equipment and supplies that: PPO: 15% of the Plan allowance PPO: 20% of the Plan allowance

+Are prescribed by your attending physician (i.e., the physician who is treating your illness or injury); Non-PPO: 50% of the Plan allowance and any difference Non-PPO: 50% of the Plan allowance and any difference between our allowance and the billed amount

+2. Are medically necessary; between our allowance and the

+3. Are primarily and customarily used only for a medical purpose; billed amount

+4. Are generally useful only to a person with an illness or injury;

+5. Are designed for prolonged use; and

+6. Serve a specific therapeutic purpose in the treatment of an illness or injury.

 We cover rental (up to the purchase price) or purchase of durable medical equipment, at our option, including necessary repair and adjustment.
+Covered items include:

+Oxygen equipment and oxygen

+Hospital beds

+• Wheelchairs

+• Walkers

-Covered items include: Oxygen equipment and oxygen Hospital beds • Wheelchairs • Walkers Note: Prior authorization is required for durable medical equipment.
+Note: Prior authorization is required for durable medical equipment.
 Contact Cigna/CareAllies at 800-887-9735.
-See Other services on page 18 for additional information.
+See Other services on page 17 for additional information.

 Note: We will pay only for the cost of the standard item.
 Coverage for specialty equipment such as all-terrain wheelchairs is limited to the cost of the standard equipment.
-Not covered: All charges All charges • Equipment replacements provided less than 3 years after the last one we covered • Air conditioners, humidifiers, dehumidifiers, purifiers • Safety, hygiene, convenience, and exercise equipment and supplies • Lifts, such as seat, chair or van lifts Computer devices to assist with communications Computer programs of any type • Other items that do not meet the definition of durable medical equipment